-- 1.1 This Supervisory Statement is aimed at firms to which CRD IV applies. - 1.2 It sets out the Prudential Regulation Authority's (PRA's) expectations of firms in relation to market risk and should be considered in addition to requirements set out in CRD IV Articles 325-377, the market risk rules of the PRA Rulebook and the high-level expectations outlined in The PRA's approach to banking supervision.(1) - 1.3 This statement details the PRA's expectations with regard to the following: - Material deficiencies in risk capture by an institution's internal approach. - · Standardised approach for options. - Netting a convertible with its underlying instrument. - · Offsetting derivative instruments. - Exclusion of backtesting exceptions when determining multiplication factor addends. - Derivation of notional positions for standardised approaches. - · Qualifying debt instruments. - · Expectations relating to internal models. - Value-at-Risk (VaR) and stressed VaR (sVaR) calculation. - Requirement to have an internal incremental risk charge (IRC) model. - · Annual SIF attestation of market risk internal models.
+1.1 This supervisory statement is aimed at firms to which CRD IV applies.

+1.2 It sets out the Prudential Regulation Authority's (PRA's) expectations of firms in relation to market risk and should be considered in addition to requirements set out in CRD IV Articles 325-377, the Market Risk Part of the PRA Rulebook and the high-level expectations outlined in 'The PRA's approach to banking supervision'.1

+1.3 This statement details the PRA's expectations with regard to the following:

+- Material deficiencies in risk capture by an institution's internal approach. - Standardised approach for options. - Netting a convertible with its underlying instrument. - Offsetting derivative instruments. - Exclusion of backtesting exceptions when determining multiplication factor addends. - Derivation of notional positions for standardised approaches. - Qualifying debt instruments. - Expectations relating to internal models. - Value-at-Risk (VaR) and stressed VaR (sVaR) calculation.